bsv-blockchain/bsv-address-tracker/README.md

 # BSV Address Tracker

 A demonstration of how to monitor Bitcoin SV addresses and track transaction lifecycles through the confirmation process.
-This system showcases real-time transaction detection, confirmation tracking via merkle proofs, and historical data integration.
+This system showcases real-time transaction detection, confirmation tracking via getrawtransaction, and historical data integration.

 **Purpose**: This is a educational/demonstration system that shows how to link transactions to addresses and track their confirmation journey.
 Other systems would handle transaction amounts, balances, and business logic.